Jbleezy/BO2-Reimagined/README.md

 * Teleports away less frequently

 ### Panzersoldat
+* Decreased amount that spawn per round in coop from 1-3 to 1
 * Death explosion kills zombies
 * Changed death explosion player damage from 100-25 to 75
 * Decreased footstep screen shake by 25%